molily/molily.de/_posts/2020-06-21-antagonism-human-nature.md

 Defending your civilization against the natives is a notorious colonial narrative.
 To expand your factory, you constantly need to push the “frontier” forward, eliminating the native population.

 In the huge mathematical simulation, there is one formula reminiscent of ecology: Some parts of your factory cause pollution.
 The pollution is one factor that make aliens attack your factory.
 They seek to eliminate the source of the pollution.
 The environment is somehow resilient against pollution: Trees absorb pollution, but may also die from it.
-Soil and water absorbs and neutralizes pollution.
+Soil and water absorb and neutralize pollution.

 In essence, this is an ecological idea.
 Reduce pollution to improve your life, to stop antagonizing the native life.
 There is one drawback: I found the whole pollution mechanic to be obscure, insignificant and ultimately pointless.
 You can almost ignore it during gameplay.
 It is not thought-out, it seems unsound and unfinished.

 Reducing pollution could have been an important aspect of the game, but it is not.
 There is little incentive not to clear a forest.
 (You cannot reforest.
 Trees do not regrow either.)
 There is little motivation not to pave the ground and seal the soil.
 To defend against alien attacks attracted by pollution, it is much easier and more obvious to build up arms, to optimize your war machinery, to achieve superior firepower.

 Early in the game, when you burn massive amounts of fossil fuels, there are little ways to reduce pollution.
 So you need to invest in military to counter the inevitable attacks.
 Later in the game, you can reduce pollution easily, but mostly as a byproduct of energy efficiency.
-In that stage, you have already built a powerful military industry and do not have to care about pollution.
+At that stage, you have already built a powerful military industry and do not have to care about pollution.

 Upgrading your weapons is the natural way of handling the negative impact of pollution.
 The game offers plenty of strategies how to decimate aliens or keep them at bay.
 Funnily enough, pollution does not harm yourself directly.
 Only the aliens are bothered.
 This does not make sense given the player seems to be a living organism as well.